-US filmmaker David Lynch, famous for Twin Peaks, dead at 78
+Iconic US filmmaker David Lynch, famous for Twin Peaks, dead at 78

 Lynch won acclaim for his strange and dreamlike sequences and was honoured with a lifetime achievement Oscar in 2019.